microsoft/CNTK/contrib/Python/doc/concepts.rst

 networks (DNNs), convolutional neural networks (CNNs), and recurrent neural networks (RNNs).
 All these models can be described as *computational networks*.

-The directed edges of these *cómputational networks* are vectors, matrices, or in general n-dimensional arrays (tensors) which represent input data and model parameters.
+The directed edges of these *computational networks* are vectors, matrices, or in general n-dimensional arrays (tensors) which represent input data and model parameters.
 The vertices are *functions* (also called operations) that are performing a computation on these input tensors.